POLDER-Crew/Federated-Search-Documentation/book/more-info.md

 ## More places to read and explore

+- The POLDER schema.org Best Practices Guide (currently a DRAFT VERSION) is the place to go to read about how to include your data repository in the POLDER Federated Search.
+- More general information about metadata practices and schema.org specifically is available from the [science-on-schema.org guidelines](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md)
 - For detailed architectural information about this app, see the [README](https://github.com/nein09/polder-federated-search/blob/main/README.md) in its [GitHub repo](https://github.com/nein09/polder-federated-search).
 - The [OceanInfoHub Book](https://book.oceaninfohub.org/) has good general information about JSON+LD, SPARQL, and Gleaner.
 - For information about Gleaner, see [Gleaner.io](https://gleaner.io/) and [Github](https://github.com/gleanerio/gleaner).